 If you are a leaseholder, communal repairs and major works are our responsibility but will be recharged to you via service charges.
 Everything else is your responsibility.
 If you are unsure you can refer to your lease or contact the Leasehold Team on 0300 373 3000 or email@example.com.
 Please refer to your home user guide for further information on the workings and operating procedures of your new home.

 We’re providing a service and would be unable to do this if residents didn’t pay their rent and/or service charge.

 We aim to provide you with your account statements four times a year and you can request a statement at any time.
-We’ll give you at least 28 days’ notice if your rent, service change, or ground rent is going to increase.
+We will give you at least 28 days’ notice if your rent, service change, or ground rent is going to increase.

 If you fall into arrears, you must contact us immediately.
 We are here to support you so that you can remain in your home but if you fall into arrears your home is at risk.
 We’ll offer repayment terms that are affordable and fair.
 If you are a leaseholder we are only able to offer you up to 12 months to repay arrears in line with your lease agreement.
 We have a Welfare Team who can signpost you to support agencies that can help you manage your money or offer advice on claiming welfare benefits.